-Achieving environmental literacy combines awareness of issues and phenomena, related content knowledge, problem solving and analysis skills from all disciplines from the arts and the humanities, to social studies, and onto the sciences that help us explore all of the earth’s systems.
+Achieving environmental literacy combines awareness of issues and phenomena, related content knowledge, problem-solving, and analysis skills from all disciplines, from the arts and humanities to social studies and the sciences, that help us explore all of the earth’s systems.

 Environmental Literacy and Environmental Education Defined

-To learn more about the Benefits of Environmental Education for K-12 Students and other great resources please visit the North American Association for Environmental Education (NAAEE).
+To learn more about the Benefits of Environmental Education for K-12 Students and other great resources, please visit the North American Association for Environmental Education (NAAEE) website.
 You can join the eePRO network for free!

 Statutes and Initiatives